GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_raster_theory.md

 You can acces the HDX data portal ([here](https://data.humdata.org)).

 ### USGS Earth Explorer
- **Offering**:The Data Portal of the US Geological Survey provides access to a vast collection of satellite imagery and derived products like DEMs and Landcover Data.<br><br>
+ **Offering**:The Data Portal of the US Geological Survey provides access to a vast collection of satellite imagery and derived products like DEMs and land cover data.<br><br>
  **Pros and Cons:**
 * Quite extensive archive of remote sensing data
 * Advanced search and filtering options
-* Acount is needed for data download
+* Account is needed for data download
 * Data search needs basic knowledge of geospatial data and remote sensing

 You can acces the USGS Earth Explorer ([here](https://earthexplorer.usgs.gov)).

 ### ESA Earth Online
- Similar to the USGS earth explorer the data portal of the European space agency (ESA) provides access to Earth observation data from various sattelites and derived datasets like climate change indicators or disaster monitoring products.
+ Similar to the USGS earth explorer the data portal of the European space agency (ESA) provides access to Earth observation data from various satellites and derived datasets like climate change indicators or disaster monitoring products.
 <br><br>
  **Pros and Cons:**
 * Wide range of basic and processed remote sensing products
-* Nice interface for visalization and basic analysis
+* Nice interface for visalisation and basic analysis
 * Account is needed for data download
 * Data search needs basic knowledge of geospatial data and remote sensing

-You can acces the  earth online portal ([here](https://earth.esa.int/eogateway/catalog)).
+You can access the  earth online portal ([here](https://earth.esa.int/eogateway/catalog)).